Extended late enrolment approval

-If you have not enrolled after 16 October, you may be reinstated if your College supports your late enrolment and it is approved by the University.
+If you have not enrolled before your enrolment deadline, you may be reinstated if your College supports your late enrolment and it is approved by the University's senior management.

 Contact your College Late Arrivals Representative.